See Geology at its Best in the Paria Canyon-Vermilion Cliffs Wilderness

 According to Wikipedia, the Wave is composed of Jurassic-age Navajo sandstone, approximately 190 million years old.
 Scientists say the ancient sand dunes turned into hard, compacted rock over the ages, calcifying in vertical and horizontal layers.
 Further erosion by wind and rain created the spectacular landscape we see today.

-You can read more about the unique geological characteristics of the Wave on the University of Utah website, from their Geology and Geophysics department ... but it's very understandable for those of us who aren't geologists.
+You can read more about the unique geological characteristics of the Wave on Geology.com.

 Hiking to the Wave: A Pictorial Guide